htw-tech/cecar_technology/ros2_ws/src/node-configuration_example/README.md

 There are several options to configure this standard setup.
 The Nodes can be embedded into namespaces, as well as the topics.
 Furthermore the topic name can be changed.
 This configuration can be realized by modifying the source files for the Nodes accordingly.
 That would require the package to be rebuild afterwards.

 A more convenient way is the configuration with the use of *launch* files.
-Launch files are a basic ROS2 concept for starting and configuration of multiple Nodes at the same time.
-Such a demo launch file (demo.launch.py) can be found in the launch folder of this package.
+Launch files are a basic ROS2 concept for starting and configuring multiple Nodes at the same time.
+Such a demo launch file ([demo.launch.py](./launch/demo.launch.py)) can be found in the [launch](./launch) folder of this package.
 ROS2 uses python scripts as launch files.

 The content of *demo.launch.py* is shown below:
 ```python